grodri/markstat/docs/examples.md

 Stata with `markstat`, updated to use the <u>bib</u>liography option.

 <a class="example" href="tutorial">The Stata Tutorial.</a>
-Back in 2017 I converted the *Stata Tutorial* to a `markstat` script, targetting Stata 15.
-In later years I updated it for Stata 16 and then 17.
+The *Stata Tutorial*, which I converted to `markstat` for Stata version 15 in 2017, and updated as new releases came out.
+Now updated for Stata 18.

 <a class="example" href="docx">Dynamic Word Documents.</a>
 Starting with version 2.0, `markstat` can generate Word documents from the